Micron Technology (NASDAQ:MU) PT Raised to $120.00 at KeyCorp

-Micron Technology (NASDAQ:MU) had its price objective upped by equities researchers at KeyCorp from $115.00 to $120.00 in a research note issued on Thursday, The Fly reports.
-The firm currently has an “overweight” rating on the semiconductor manufacturer’s stock.
-KeyCorp’s target price would suggest a potential upside of 49.38% from the stock’s current price.
+Micron Technology (NASDAQ:MU) had its target price boosted by KeyCorp from $115.00 to $120.00 in a report published on Thursday, The Fly reports.
+The firm currently has an overweight rating on the semiconductor manufacturer’s stock.

-A number of other analysts have also recently commented on the stock.
-Needham & Company LLC lifted their target price on shares of Micron Technology from $115.00 to $130.00 and gave the stock a “buy” rating in a research note on Thursday, April 1st.
-Wells Fargo & Company lifted their price objective on shares of Micron Technology from $100.00 to $115.00 and gave the company an “overweight” rating in a research note on Wednesday, March 3rd.
-BMO Capital Markets upgraded shares of Micron Technology from a “market perform” rating to an “outperform” rating and lifted their price objective for the company from $90.00 to $110.00 in a research note on Wednesday.
-Mizuho lifted their price objective on shares of Micron Technology from $104.00 to $107.00 and gave the company a “buy” rating in a research note on Thursday.
-Finally, Robert W. Baird lifted their price objective on shares of Micron Technology from $85.00 to $100.00 and gave the company a “neutral” rating in a research note on Thursday, April 1st.
-Five research analysts have rated the stock with a hold rating, twenty-five have issued a buy rating and two have given a strong buy rating to the company.
-Micron Technology presently has an average rating of “Buy” and a consensus price target of $114.61.
+A number of other equities analysts also recently issued reports on the stock.
+The Goldman Sachs Group reiterated a buy rating and issued a $122.00 price target (up previously from $118.00) on shares of Micron Technology in a report on Thursday, April 1st.
+Robert W. Baird increased their price objective on shares of Micron Technology from $85.00 to $100.00 and gave the company a neutral rating in a research note on Thursday, April 1st.
+Wedbush reissued a neutral rating on shares of Micron Technology in a research note on Monday, June 28th.
+Cascend Securities increased their price objective on shares of Micron Technology from $100.00 to $110.00 and gave the company a buy rating in a research note on Monday, March 15th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on shares of Micron Technology from $130.00 to $135.00 in a research note on Thursday, April 1st.
+Five analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and two have issued a strong buy rating to the stock.
+The stock has a consensus rating of Buy and an average price target of $114.61.

-In other Micron Technology news, SVP Joel L. Poppen sold 4,984 shares of the firm’s stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $95.65, for a total value of $476,719.60.
-Following the completion of the sale, the senior vice president now owns 257,197 shares of the company’s stock, valued at $24,600,893.05.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, SVP April S. Arnzen sold 8,300 shares of the firm’s stock in a transaction on Friday, June 25th.
-The shares were sold at an average price of $81.57, for a total value of $677,031.00.
-Following the completion of the sale, the senior vice president now directly owns 72,787 shares of the company’s stock, valued at approximately $5,937,235.59.
+In other news, EVP Sumit Sadana sold 31,490 shares of the firm’s stock in a transaction that occurred on Wednesday, May 19th.
+The shares were sold at an average price of $79.33, for a total transaction of $2,498,101.70.
+Following the completion of the sale, the executive vice president now owns 125,625 shares of the company’s stock, valued at $9,965,831.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, SVP Joel L. Poppen sold 4,984 shares of the firm’s stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $95.65, for a total transaction of $476,719.60.
+Following the sale, the senior vice president now directly owns 257,197 shares of the company’s stock, valued at approximately $24,600,893.05.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 103,981 shares of company stock valued at $8,813,216.
-Corporate insiders own 0.18% of the company’s stock.
+Insiders have sold 78,892 shares of company stock worth $6,472,161 in the last quarter.
+Insiders own 0.18% of the company’s stock.

 A number of institutional investors have recently added to or reduced their stakes in the business.
-Norges Bank purchased a new position in shares of Micron Technology in the fourth quarter valued at $906,961,000.
-Sanders Capital LLC increased its position in shares of Micron Technology by 13.9% in the fourth quarter.
-Sanders Capital LLC now owns 33,316,023 shares of the semiconductor manufacturer’s stock valued at $2,674,125,000 after buying an additional 4,057,189 shares in the last quarter.
-Morgan Stanley increased its position in shares of Micron Technology by 86.7% in the fourth quarter.
-Morgan Stanley now owns 7,413,327 shares of the semiconductor manufacturer’s stock valued at $557,335,000 after buying an additional 3,443,179 shares in the last quarter.
-Renaissance Technologies LLC increased its position in shares of Micron Technology by 652.4% in the fourth quarter.
-Renaissance Technologies LLC now owns 3,355,036 shares of the semiconductor manufacturer’s stock valued at $252,232,000 after buying an additional 2,909,100 shares in the last quarter.
-Finally, Polar Capital Holdings Plc purchased a new position in shares of Micron Technology in the first quarter valued at $173,209,000.
-80.26% of the stock is owned by institutional investors.
+Sanders Capital LLC boosted its holdings in Micron Technology by 0.9% in the first quarter.
+Sanders Capital LLC now owns 33,615,669 shares of the semiconductor manufacturer’s stock worth $3,221,649,000 after purchasing an additional 299,646 shares during the period.
+Geode Capital Management LLC boosted its holdings in Micron Technology by 3.3% in the first quarter.
+Geode Capital Management LLC now owns 17,961,485 shares of the semiconductor manufacturer’s stock worth $1,579,906,000 after purchasing an additional 573,137 shares during the period.
+Norges Bank acquired a new position in Micron Technology in the fourth quarter worth $906,961,000.
+UBS Asset Management Americas Inc. boosted its holdings in Micron Technology by 14.3% in the first quarter.
+UBS Asset Management Americas Inc. now owns 10,781,447 shares of the semiconductor manufacturer’s stock worth $951,031,000 after purchasing an additional 1,348,544 shares during the period.
+Finally, Nuveen Asset Management LLC boosted its holdings in Micron Technology by 12.8% in the fourth quarter.
+Nuveen Asset Management LLC now owns 7,519,237 shares of the semiconductor manufacturer’s stock worth $565,297,000 after purchasing an additional 854,654 shares during the period.
+80.26% of the stock is owned by hedge funds and other institutional investors.

 Micron Technology, Inc designs, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Storage Business Unit, and Embedded Business Unit.
 It offers memory and storage technologies, including DRAM, NAND, NOR, and 3D XPoint memory under the Micron and Crucial brands, as well as through private labels.